Sommerzeit: Warum die Zeitumstellung unsere Gesundheit beeinflussen kann

 Follow a consistent sleep schedule

-Sticking to a bedtime or morning wake-up time can help your body adjust to a stable circadian rhythm.
+Sticking to a Schlafenszeit or morning wake-up time can help your body adjust to a stable circadian rhythm.
 Get your bedroom ready for a good night’s sleep by making it dark and comfortable.
 Try to relax before bed, for example, by having a bath or reading a book.

 Seek help if you’re struggling with your mental health